nickmccleery/nickmccleery.github.io/content/posts/08-kanban-indexing.md

 - `main.py`: handles all of the actual logic that will be called on, e.g. getting the initial index for a card going into an empty column, computing the index required to insert a card between two existing cards etc.

-, , but the implementation is short enough to be shared in-line.

 ### `alphabet_indexer.py`

 ```python